bldl/js-proposals/Obsidian_TC39_Proposals/Proposals/Stage 4/chaining.md

 var fooValue = myForm.querySelector('input[name=foo]')?.value
 ```

-When some other value than `undefined` is desired for the missing case, this can usually be handled with the [Nullish coalescing operator](//github.com/tc39/proposal-nullish-coalescing):
+When some other value than `undefined` is desired for the missing case, this can usually be handled with the [[nullish-coalescing]]:

 ```javascript
 // falls back to a default value when response.settings is missing or nullish